Los Horóscopos de Durango

-Los Horscopos de Durango are a Mexican-American musical group best known for their signifcant contributions to the Duranguense genre.
-The ensemble was founded in Chicago, Illinois, in the late 1970's by Armando Terrazas.
-In the early 2000's, the group achieved widespread popularity following the inclusion of his daughters, Vicky Terrazas and Marisol Terrazas, as lead vocalists of the group.
+Los Horóscopos de Durango are a regional Mexican band.
 In their first years, they were a grupero band, but they eventually changed to the duranguense style when the genre was becoming mainstream.
-They eventually switched to Sinaloan banda.Their live performances became a mixture of the latter two styles.
+They eventually switched to Sinaloan banda.
+Eventually, their live performances became a mixture of the latter two styles.
 They have also occasionally performed songs in the norteño-sax and mariachi styles.